MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Cell status indicator

 A step-by-step cell execution status is displayed beneath the cell to help you see its current progress.
-Once the cell run is complete, an execution summary with the total duration and end time is shown and kept there for future reference.
+Once the cell run is complete, an execution summary with the total duration and end time is shown and stored there for future reference.

 :::image type="content" source="media\author-execute-notebook\cell-run-status.png" alt-text="Screenshot showing an example of cell run status details." lightbox="media\author-execute-notebook\cell-run-status.png":::